 If we believe an indicator of potential impairment exists, we test to determine whether impairment recognition criteria in SFAS No. 144 have been met.
-To analyze a potential impairment, we project undiscounted future cash flows over the remaining life of the asset or the primary asset in the asset group.
+To analyze a potential impairment, we project undiscounted future cash flows over the remaining life of the asset or the primary asset in the asset group, using a probability-weighted multiple scenario approach, reflecting a range of possible outcomes.
 If these projected cash flows are less than the carrying amount, an impairment loss is recognized based on the fair value of the asset or asset group less any costs of disposition.
 Evaluating the impairment requires judgment by our management to estimate future operating results and cash flows.
 If different estimates were used, the amount and timing of asset impairments could be affected.
 We charge impairments of the long-lived assets to operations if our evaluations indicate that the carrying values of these assets are not recoverable.